-Any failure to comply with the terms of any loss share agreements the Bank has with the FDIC, or to properly service the loans and other real estate owned covered by any loss share agreements, may cause individual loans, large pools of loans or other covered assets to lose eligibility for reimbursement to the Bank from the FDIC.
+Any failure to comply with the terms of any loss share agreements the Bank has with the FDIC, or to properly service the loans and foreclosed assets covered by loss share agreements, may cause individual loans, large pools of loans or other covered assets to lose eligibility for reimbursement to the Bank from the FDIC.
 This could result in material losses that are currently not anticipated and could adversely affect the Company's financial condition, results of operations or liquidity.

-Systems Conversions of Acquired Banks in FDIC-Assisted Acquisitions.
+Systems Conversions of Acquired Banks in FDIC-Assisted Acquisitions May Be Difficult.